rintnetwork/front-end/src/content/defi/index.md

 Bitcoin in many ways was the first DeFi application.
 Bitcoin lets you really own and control value and send it anywhere around the world.
 It does this by providing a way for a large number of people, who don't trust each other, to agree on a ledger of accounts without the need for a trusted intermediary.
 Bitcoin is open to anyone and no one has the authority to change its rules.
 Bitcoin's rules, like its scarcity and its openness, are written into the technology.
 It's not like traditional finance where governments can print money which devalues your savings and companies can shut down markets.

-Ethereum builds on this.
+ethereum builds on this.
 Like Bitcoin, the rules can't change on you and everyone has access.
 But it also makes this digital money programmable, using [smart contracts](/glossary#smart-contract), so you can go beyond storing and sending value.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/qFBYB4W2tqU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Programmable money {#programmable-money}

 This sounds odd... "why would I want to program my money"?
-However, this is more just a default feature of tokens on Ethereum.
+However, this is more just a default feature of tokens on ethereum.
 Anyone can program logic into payments.
 So you can get the control and security of Bitcoin mixed with the services provided by financial institutions.
 This lets you do things with cryptocurrencies that you can't do with Bitcoin like lending and borrowing, scheduling payments, investing in index funds and more.

 <InfoBanner shouldSpaceBetween emoji=":eyes:">
-  <div>Explore our suggestions for DeFi applications to try out if you're new to Ethereum.</div>
+  <div>Explore our suggestions for DeFi applications to try out if you're new to ethereum.</div>
   <ButtonLink to="/dapps/?category=finance">Explore DeFi apps</ButtonLink>
 </InfoBanner>

 ## What can you do with DeFi? {#defi-use-cases}

 There's a decentralized alternative to most financial services.
-But Ethereum also creates opportunities for creating financial products that are completely new.
+But ethereum also creates opportunities for creating financial products that are completely new.
 This is an ever-growing list.

 - [Send money around the globe](#send-money)
 - [Stream money around the globe](#stream-money)